Josiah-praise/CeloPong/docs/dev-notes/note-83-backend-url-fallback.md

 - Avoid runtime crashes by validating URLs before use.
 - Track the source (env/location/fallback) for observability and future telemetry.
 - Expose the resolved URL & source via `useBackendUrl` for UI components/banners.
+- Use `readBooleanEnv` when introducing new toggles tied to backend resolution UX.